ImuS663/hllb_translate/README.md

 # hllb_translate

-hllb_translate is a set command-line tools that allows you to quickly and efficiently translate text files and specific columns within CSV files using pre-trained machine translation models.
+hllb_translate is a set command-line tool that allows you to quickly and efficiently translate text files and specific columns within CSV files using pre-trained machine translation models.
 This project leverages the power of Hugging Face Transformers.

 ## Key Features: